3li-3bdullah/Sudachat/README.md

 # Sudachat
-Sudachat is a Sudanese application designed to chatting in Sudanese accent , and can anyone form any country use it :) .
+Sudachat is a chat application designed to chatting in Sudanese accent,and can anyone form any country use it :) .